Tanz0rz/haxe-fmod/README.md

 **Using the library in code:**

-The `FaxeSoundHelper` class is what you should be using most of the time.
+The `FmodManager` class is what you should be using most of the time.
 It abstracts away nearly all of the low-level details of interacting with the FMOD API.

 The FMOD engine needs a constant stream of update calls to function properly.
 If this is not present in your game, it will seem like the engine is either buggy or simply not working at all.
-Remember to call `FaxeSoundHelper.Update()` at the beginning of **every** update loop of **every** state in your game.
+Remember to call `FmodManager.Update()` at the beginning of **every** update loop of **every** state in your game.

 ## Example Project